encode/django-rest-framework/docs/tutorial/1-serialization.md

 We're doing okay so far, we've got a serialization API that feels pretty similar to Django's Forms API, and some regular Django views.

-Our API views don't do anything particularly special at the moment, beyond serve `json` responses, and there's some error handling edge cases we'd still like to clean up, but it's a functioning Web API.
+Our API views don't do anything particularly special at the moment, beyond serving `json` responses, and there are some error handling edge cases we'd still like to clean up, but it's a functioning Web API.

 We'll see how we can start to improve things in [part 2 of the tutorial][tut-2].